 We are excited to be joined by Sarah Beck, from NYU, who will be teaching a class on humanizing writing assessment.
 Shawna Coppola and Tomasen Carey will also be joining us, as well as Angela Gomez & Megan Marling, Denis Magliozzi & Kristina Peterson, and Ashley Healy, Isabelle O’Kane, & Whitney Forbes.
 Topics this summer include social emotional learning (SEL), teacher support for new and veteran educators, writing for inquiry, graphic novels, and more!
 We have course options for those of you who are new to teaching, may be returning to teaching, and those working in grades K-5, as well as secondary and beyond.
 Each week, we will also have notable keynote speakers, sharing their knowledge on a range of topics.

+In addition to our graduate credit courses, we will also be offering a series of three-day workshops.
+We will be joined by Kabria Baumgartner, Northeastern University, and JerriAnne Boggis, executive director of the Black Heritage Trail of New Hampshire for their workshop, Stories of Freedom 3.
+A second workshop will be announced shortly!
 Please browse through our website to see all the offerings, instructor biographies, and times.
 If you have questions, please reach out to us at email@example.com or call 603-862-1168.

 In addition to these programs for teachers and literacy leaders, we will also be offering our Writers Academy for students in middle and high school.
-For more on the Writers Academy, please click here.